Splitting algorithms for paraxial and It\^o-Schr\"odinger models of wave propagation in random media: Introduction

+Here, $u_0(x)$ is the incident beam profile and $\kappa_{1,2}(z)$ are smooth positive functions of $z$ with bounded inverse. \tb{The functions $\kappa_{1,2}$ are related to the mean value of the refractive index, and we refer the reader to the Supplementary Materials for a detailed derivation.} We assume that $\nu$ is a \tb{mean-zero real-valued} stationary Gaussian random process with covariance function \tb{$C(z-z',x-x'):=\mathbb{E}[\nu(z,x)\nu(z',x')]$ for $(z,x)$ and $(z',x')$ in $\Rm^{d+1}$, where $\E$ denotes mathematical expectation}.
 The parameter $\theta$ represents the ratio of the typical wavelength of the propagating signal with respect to the correlation length in the medium.
 It satisfies $\theta\ll1$ in laser light propagation in turbulent atmospheres, which is our primary application.
 For justification and analyses of the paraxial model, see, e.g., \cite{bailly1996parabolic,BKR-KRM-10,bal2011asymptotics,garnier2009coupled,gu2021gaussian} and the Supplementary Materials section.

 Solving \eqref{eqn:PWE} numerically is challenging when $\theta\ll1$.
 The simulation is, however, significantly simplified when $\kappa_2=0$, since $\Delta_x\ut$ is local in the Fourier domain, or when $\kappa_1=0$ since the equation is then local in $x$.
-It is therefore natural to use a splitting algorithm, which treats the transport and interaction terms in turn over small intervals $\Delta z$, and has been used to partially discretize deterministic and random Schr\"odinger equations in various contexts \cite{anton2018exponential,bal2004time,bao2002time,bao2024explicit, bruned2022resonance, de2001theoretical,gomez2014asymptotics,liu2013mass,liu2013order,marty2006splitting}.
+It is therefore natural to use a splitting algorithm, which treats the transport and interaction terms in turn over small intervals $\Delta z$, and has been used to partially discretize deterministic and random Schr\"odinger equations in various contexts \tbb{\cite{anton2018exponential,bal2004time,bao2002time,bao2024explicit, brehier2022strong, bruned2022resonance, cui2018analysis, de2001theoretical,gomez2014asymptotics,liu2013mass,liu2013order,marty2006splitting}}.
 Standard convergence results are obtained when the interval $\Delta z$ is sufficiently smaller than the smallest scale in the problem, which here is $\theta\ll1$.

 Choosing $\Delta z$ larger than the smallest scale in the system typically leads to inaccurate simulations \cite{bal2004time,bao2002time}.
 Yet, splitting techniques called phase screen methods are routinely used in the numerical simulations of paraxial wave propagation in random media \cite{ferlic2023synchronous, gbur2014partially, martin1988intensity, nair2023scintillation, rabinovich2023optical, schmidt2010numerical,spivack1989split}.
 The reason for this fact, whose justification is one of the main objectives of this paper, is that $\theta^{-\frac12}\nu(\frac z\theta,x){dz}$ is well-approximated by its white noise limit $dB(z,x)$.